morozkovda/morozkovda/README.md

 ### ✏️ Bio:

-I am an energetic and enthusiastic professional in finance and IT with the relevant work experience as a Quantitative Analyst and Data Analyst.
-I am passionate about data analysis, coding and investing.
+Hi, I'm Daniil (Daniel), an ML/AI enthusiast deeply committed to advancing in the tech and data science sectors, with a keen interest in how they intersect with business needs.
+Having earned a Master's in Finance with a Quantitative focus from USC, my primary goal is in leverging the power of data analysis and coding across various industries.
+I have a strong IT background and I'm skilled in creating technical solutions to improve business operations.
+My work involves analyzing complex data to extract meaningful insights, building predictive models, and developing IT systems that support smarter decision-making.
+I'm passionate about the role of technology and data in transforming businesses and industries.

 For more projects and notebooks please refer to my [Kaggle](https://www.kaggle.com/daniilmorozkov) page.